MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 * ``UI_DRAWING_SOFT_drawImage`` is the drawing function that redirects the drawing to the :ref:`section_drawings_soft`,
 * ``UI_IMAGE_DRAWING_draw_customX`` (``0`` to ``7``) are the drawing functions for each custom format.

-The table index is retrieved by the MicroUI C Module according to the image format.
+The MicroUI C Module retrieves the table index according to the image format.

 The following graph illustrates the drawing of an image: